Kappa : A Japanese Myth

 The Kappa, otherwise known as the kawatarō, komahiki, or kawako is one of the yōkai (demons) of Japanese mythology.
 Silly enough, they would probably be considered more of an imp than a demon.
 The name “Kappa” is a portmanteau of the Japanese words “kawa” (river) and “wappa” (child).
 They were mischievous little water sprites that were said to live in lakes, swamps, and rivers.

 A Kappa is a humanoid imp that resembles an over-sized frog.
-They were commonly depicted as being green, but different colored Kappa have been known to be depicted.
+They were commonly depicted as being green, but different colored ones have been known to be depicted as well.
 They had elongated, triangular eyes and have been shown to have either tortoise-like beaks or apelike faces.
 They also have scaly skin and shells, much like a tortoise.
 In addition, an impression would adorn the top of their head in which they fill with water and use as the source of their powers.
-There is also a ‘hair’ variety of the Kappa, known as a Hyōsube.
+There is also a ‘hair’ variant, known as a Hyōsube.

 Historically, Japanese people would leave the Kappa offerings of cucumber and sumo in return for promises.
 As a result, many statues have been erected in their honor

 It can be interesting to see how these legends, in all cultures, were used as a foreshadow of heinous acts.
-Sometimes when a women gave birth to a particularly ugly child that they did not want to raise, occasionally it was blamed on a kappa.
+Sometimes when a women gave birth to a particularly ugly child that they did not want to raise, occasionally it was blamed on one of these creatures.

 The woman could say she was raped by a kappa, and that the child was not human, and as sad as it is, it could give them an excuse to kill it, or not have to look after it.